lavafroth/lavafroth.github.io/content/post/becoming-all-the-instruments.md

 ## Making It Sound like Notes

 Is human humming perfect?
-No. Is it going to get something wrong?
-Absolutely.
-Human humming can curve upwards or downwards while you are humming or whistling.
-For both humming and whistling, the note is slightly slanted.
+No. Human humming can curve near the edges making the note slightly slanted.
+This phenomenon is a little less prominent in whistles.

-The next thing I tried was quantizing these notes into blocks, single note chunks, like notes on a piano or a keyboard.
-To do that, I used the Constant Q Transform, or CQT.
-It also has a lesser-known sibling called VQT, but I tried it, and it was lacking.
+I tried was quantizing these notes into blocks: single note chunks, like notes on a piano.
+For this, I used the Constant Q Transform, or CQT and a lesser-known sibling called VQT.
+VQT was lacking so, I stuck with the CQT.

+The spectrogram has time as the horizontal axis or each columns and frequencies as the vertical axis or each rows.
+Each element represents the amplitude or energy.

-So, I stuck with the CQT.
-I took the argmax, which is the maximum of each row in the audio spectrogram, to figure out the local maximum of each row.
-Then, I took the argmax of those in a single column to figure out which column was the most energetic.
+I took the argmax, which
+is the maximum of each row in the audio spectrogram.
+This gives us a single column comprising local maximum of each row.

+We took the argmax of the column to figure out which frequency was the most energetic.

-Will this give us false positives?
-Yes.
-If the input chunk is very tiny, that's what I struggled to combat in the next few iterations.
+If the input chunk is very tiny, it might yield false positives.
+That's what I struggled to combat in the next few iterations.
 If you hum or whistle too fast, it gives up, and the noise takes over.

 To make it work, I used the concept of musical intervals.
-I found the frequency of the note and then calculated the closest standard musical note.
+I found the frequency of a baseline note and then calculated the closest standard musical note.

 ## Decreasing the Search Space